sponege/terminal-games/CONTRIBUTING.md

 ASCII games are cool.
 No wonder you want to contribute!

 Before you get started coding your awesome game, there's some things I want you to know:
-- **These games are meant to be run on a Linux machine.** Write your game for Linux, not windows.
+- **These games are meant to be run on a Linux machine.** Write your game for Linux, not Windows.
+(If you want to make it for Windows however, do not let that deter you.
+You can make it and put it on your own repo.)
-- **Your game must be written in C.** No C++ nonsense.
-For whatever reason, I just don't like C++.
-If you have a good reason to write your game in C++, contact me.
 - The only dependency people should have to install on their machine should be ncurses.
 Nothing extra, except the standard C built-in libraries.
 - Your game must be inside a folder in this repo with the same name as the game.
 - You must add your game to the Makefile, so people can easily compile your game.